heltonsaulo/heltonsaulo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor of Statistics at the University of Brasilia, Brazil.
 I received my Ph.D. in Economics from the Federal University of Rio Grande do Sul, Brazil.
 I undertook postdoctoral studies in Statistics at McMaster University, Canada, under the supervision of Prof. N. Balakrishnan.
-My research interests include financial econometrics, machine learning and computational statistics.
+My research interests include financial econometrics, machine learning, statistical Learning and computational statistics.

 <!--I serve as an Associate Editor for the Journal of Applied Statistics, Journal of Statistical Theory and Practice, and Chilean Journal of Statistics.-->